-In 1755, an earthquake and a tsunami hit Lisbon.
+In 1755, an earthquake and a tsunami hit Lisbon and destroyed their residence.
 This forced the royal family to look for a better spot to build a royal residence.
 Enter this site, chosen due to its location on a hill.
 Unfortunately, the original place was destroyed by fire in 1795.
 The library and the chapel were the only parts that survived.

 They started rebuilding shortly after, with many prominent architects, painters and the like taking the lead on the project.
 Many of them had different visions for the palace, which extended construction.
 Political unrest and financial problems also played a role in the delay.

 By 1812, the royal family fled to Brazil and the invading French armies halted its construction.
 Maybe it’s just me, but it seems that this place was doomed from the start.
 Gotta admire their dedication.

 As the royal court returned to Lisbon in the early 1820s, the project was still underway.
 Around 1826 there was some interest into making this an official royal residence, but it didn’t become a permanent one until 1861 when Luis I became king.
 That’s a lot of years in the making!

 After Luis I and his wife, the Italian princess Maria Pia di Savoia moved in, they spent lavishly on furnishing and decorating.
 Inside you will find silk wallpapers, crystal chandeliers, expensive porcelain and intricately carved furniture.